irene2024hub/CUSTOMER-SALE-DATA-PROJECT/README.md

 ## ABSTRACT

-**Using Netflix Nigeria LTD as case study.**This project focuses on customer segmentation for a subscription-based service that offers three**
+   **Using Netflix Nigeria LTD as case study.This project focuses on customer segmentation for a subscription-based service that offers three**
 **subscription types: Basic, Standard, and Premium.**
 **By segmenting customers based on their subscription choice, , usage patterns, demographics, and other key behavioral factors,**
 **this analysis aims to deliver actionable insights that can enhance customer engagement, retention, and profitability.**